DURATION – 15 Nights / 16 Days

 Sakyapa rulers reigned over Tibet for nearly a hundred years from 13-14th century.
 Many of its priceless images, fresco statues, Holy Scriptures remaining today and date back to this time.

 From here we ride for 115 kilometers on a flat stretch to Shigatse (the second largest town in Tibet), where we stop for lunch.
-The route today is scenic one pass of 4300 m.(14190ft).
+The route today is scenic with one pass of 4300 m.(14190ft).

 After lunch, we continue on to Gyantse.
 The 90 kilometer journey seems like hours because of the 40 kmph speed limit imposed by the traffic police.
 There are regular check posts as well as Patrol cars to strictly implement the rule.